 SAGs are administered by a Steering Committee composed of Officers and specialized expert advisors including veterinarians, scientists, curators, professors, government, and others.
 SAG primary functions include:

-- Providing expert advice to the AZA Board, Wildlife Conservation and Management Committee, Animal Programs, Conservation Department, and other Committees regarding technical and science related topics.
+- Providing expert advice to the AZA Board, Animal Population Management Committee, Animal Programs, Conservation Department, and other Committees regarding technical and science related topics.

 - Outlining research priorities.